Updated: Jul 17

 Jay swallowed.
 “Right.
 Got it.”

-The woman slammed the trunk, then spun and shoved the dollhouse into the backseat of the car, then led the little girl around to buckle her into a carseat on the other side.
+The woman slammed the trunk, then shoved the dollhouse into the backseat of the car, and led the little girl around to buckle her into a car seat on the other side.

 Jay backed up against the building, clutching the scrap of paper, as the mom and child drove off.

-Once again, my problem is money.
-When wasn’t it?
-But Jay only had $287 in her bank account and her credit card was already maxed out from covering excess bills.
-How in the world was she going to find $1200 to buy a dollhouse and a mountain of chocolate?
+Jay only had $287 in her bank account and her credit card was already maxed out from covering excess bills.
+How in the world was she going to find $1200 to buy a mountain of chocolate?